UK National Emergency: CHILDREN AT RISK

 h) Children's natural interests, skills, vocations, and levels of empathy, sensitivity & compassion, can be ignored in favour of focusing on their ability to remember, repeat, read, write and do math' according to a predetermined 'standard', assessed as 'normal' for their age.

-That the majority of children fail to reach 'top' of the class, is an anomaly accepted as 'normal'; most children are commonly judged, intellectually, 'average'.
+That the majority of children fail to reach top of the class, is an anomaly accepted as 'normal'; most children are commonly judged, intellectually, 'average'.
 This acceptance is reflected in the meagre, university placements available to British youth.
-Is it just 'odd' that our Education Department can continue to casually accept, that a majority of children are only 'average-intelligence' and subsequently, must exist on the lower-tiers of society & economy in adulthood, or is it a preset judgement within a system thus designed to validate & sustain that judgement?
+Is it just 'odd' that our Education Department can continue to casually accept, that a majority of children are only 'average-intelligence' and subsequently, must exist on the lower-tiers of society & economy in adulthood, or. is it a preset judgement within a system thus designed to validate & sustain that judgement?

-Perhaps, Britain's 'average' educational outcomes are a reflection of too many 'average' adults who have traditionally adhered to an education system that is fundamentally designed to favor only, a certain type of intellect and which, in reality, is not a fair nor wholly accurate measure of actual, intelligence because it fails to recognise e.g. Empathy as equally indicative of intelligence (it takes intelligence to put oneself in another's shoes)?
+Britain's 'average' educational outcomes are a reflection of too many 'average' adults who have traditionally adhered to an education system that is fundamentally designed to favor only, a certain type of intellect and which, in reality, is not a fair nor wholly accurate measure of actual, intelligence because it fails to recognise e.g. Empathy/emotional-intelligence, as equally indicative of intelligence (it takes intelligence to put oneself in another's shoes)?
 If the latter is correct, this would go a long way toward explaining why so many educated, professionals are found to be among the worst abusers of children and also, why so many serious discrepancies within Britain's education and child protection systems are left ignored and/or actively denied.

-Close-knit community and proximity of extended family, as an educational resource that once, compensated for the failings in traditional schooling, are now largely, absent and this loss has undoubtedly, contributed toward nurturing a more individual and self-centered, social-consciousness, where every household contains a completely different, private 'world' to the next.
-There is a tendency for individuals to develop a socially acceptable 'split-personality' whereby, their private and public worlds can be completely opposite and also, where professional powers can be abused to satisfy private desires.
+Close-knit community and close proximity of extended family, as an educational resource that once, compensated for the failings in traditional schooling, are now largely, absent and this loss has undoubtedly, contributed toward nurturing a more individual and self-centered, social-consciousness, where every household contains a completely different, private 'world' to the next.
+There is a tendency for individuals to develop a socially acceptable 'split-personality' whereby, their private and public worlds can be completely opposite and also, where professional powers can be exploited to satisfy private desires.

-Smaller families, over-worked parents, children growing up in isolation from extended family, strict age-divisions in schooling etc., all contribute to children growing up estranged from other children beyond or below, their age group at any given time.
-Traditionally, large families and close-knit communities served as teaching-grounds where children of all ages learn to interact and connect with each other's needs.
+Smaller families, overworked parents, children growing up in isolation from extended family, strict age-divisions in schooling etc., all contribute to children growing up estranged from other children beyond or below, their age group at any given time.
+Traditionally, large families and close-knit communities served as teaching grounds where children of all ages learn to interact and connect with each other's needs.

 A good pre and after-school club serves to assist many children's development on a much deeper level than is provided in school; staff in those places get to know the children in their care as individuals with individual needs.
 Parents often feel more able to freely discuss, any problems their child is having due to there being more of a non-formal approach and attitude.

 Ofsted is presently, overly strict in assessing provisions of pre and after-school clubs i.e., one club manager was admonished by an Ofsted representative, for "not letting children cut up the fruit themselves".
-It is quite disturbing to note how many pre and after-school clubs are given very low ratings or even, closed on strength of very stringent expectations which fail to take into account, the general happiness and well-being of children who attend.
+It is quite disturbing to note how many pre and after-school clubs are given very low ratings or even, closed on strength of stringent expectations which fail to take into account, the general happiness and well-being of children who attend.
 The advantages provided by interactions among children of varying age-groups remain completely ignored as a vital, social, and educational resource.

 No one bothers to take into account that many, equally intelligent children, are left to slip away because they could not sit still in class or branded as suffering 'behavioural problems' because they had no interest in e.g. 'Vikings' and subsequently, were tardy in their learning and thus, branded 'slow' or else, are dyslexic.